 Surfactants—soaps, detergents, most anything that foams—compound the water-evaporating situation, breaking up and dispersing the skin’s natural oils with extreme efficiency.
 On top of eliminating oil, surfactants can also irritate skin, further disrupting the barrier function.

 In short, wash as little as you need to, and for as short a time as possible.
-For instance, if you cleanse your face at night, it shouldn’t need re-cleansing in the morning—unless you’ve got very oily skin, not dry, skip morning cleansing altogether, and just start with face oil or moisturizer.
+For instance, if you cleanse your face at night, it shouldn’t need re-cleansing in the morning—unless you’ve got very oily skin, skip morning cleansing altogether, and just start with face oil or moisturizer.
 Most people with dry skin don’t need a toner step, either—unless they’re not exfoliating at all, in which case the mild exfoliation from applying a toner might be worth it.
 Take short showers with non-surfactant cleansers—the jojoba, rosehip, and macadamia-nut oil-packed Body Cleanser from Grown Alchemist ($28, goop.com) leaves your skin incredibly soft and moisturized, with the faint scent of neroli, rosemary, and tangerine.
 For showers, also consider an oil-intensive body scrub like the ones from Ila (made with Himalayan sea salt and a blend of rich oils, $78, goop.com) or Beautycounter (a mix of brown sugar and nourishing natural oils, $38, goop.com): The exfoliation helps bring healthy new cells to the surface, and the oils seal in the water from the shower, so you emerge pre-moisturized from the shower—some people find they don’t need to apply lotion after.

 ILA BODY SCRUB FOR

 SUGAR SCRUB goop, $38